midani-47/Distributed_Systems_ii.O/README.md

 # Fraud Detection and Authentication System

-This is a microservices architecture where each service maintains its independence and communicates only through well-defined API interfaces.
+This is a microservices architecture where each service is independent and communicates only through well-defined API interfaces.
 A distributed application for financial transaction management with fraud detection capabilities.
 The system consists of two main services:

 1. **Authentication Service**: User authentication and token-based security